 The objectives of a work-related stress policy should be to:

-Safety representatives need to use their rights under SRSCC Regulations to be informed and consulted about any aspect of work, or changes, that may cause or increase stress and so affect their members' health and safety.
+Safety reps need to keep in regular contact with their members and check that stress problems are under control.
+Ensure that there are suitable procedures for members to report problems, and that any problems can be tackled by reps without exposing the members concerned to risk of victimisation.
+Safety reps need to use their rights under SRSCC Regulations to be informed and consulted about any aspect of work, or changes, that may cause or increase stress and so affect their members’ health and safety.
 These include changes to contracts, pay, hours, workload, work organisation, monitoring, staffing levels and working hours/time.
 Safety reps should ensure that risk assessments of these issues for stress should be conducted.

 Ten points on work-related stress